-Those who want to dig a little deeper can visit information points to read anecdotes about particularly funny bikes and discover what the lever principle has to do with bicycles.
+Those who want to dig a little deeper can visit information points to discover what the lever principle has to do with bicycles.

 Bremen sure is a real bicycle city, right?
 Did you know that some impressive innovations come from Bremen, that the German Cyclists’ Federation (ADFC e.V.) was founded here, and that the Hanseatic city is a pioneer when it comes to urban development?
 Will Bremen have highways for bicycles in the future?

 The international touring exhibition “BIKE IT – from draisine to lifestyle” was curated, designed and built by the Bloomfield Science Museum in Jerusalem (Israel) and developed together with Universum® Bremen, Ingenium – Canada’s Museums of Science and Innovation in Ottawa and Città della Scienza in Naples (Italy).
 The occasion was the 200th anniversary of the bicycle in 2017, when the exhibition premiered in Jerusalem from July 2017 to May 2018.
 From 28 June 2018 to 5 May 2019 it will be shown at Universum® Bremen, making her first appearance in Europe and Germany.

 The bicycle models on display are on loan from Ingenium (Ottawa, Canada), the Velorama National Bicycle Museum (Nijmegen, the Netherlands) and some private collectors.